KrisIlich/Vacation-Scheduler/README.md

 ### Installation
 1. **Open with Android Studio:** Open Repository with Android Studio,
-2. **Install the App:** Deployment is available on Google Play upon request as a private tester.
+2. **Install the App:** Deployment is available on Google Play upon request as a private tester. (email kilichpro@gmail.com)

 ### Initial Setup
 1. **Home Screen:** Upon launching the app, you'll be greeted with the Home Screen.
 To begin planning your vacations, tap the "My Vacations" button.